poult-lab/daily-word/english_words_ learning.md

 [verb] The prisoners were guarded by soldiers. "to prevent prisoners from escaping"

 [verb phrase] **guard against sth**" to guard against accidents/disease.to take care to prevent sth or to protect yourself from sth"

+12.overinflated /ˌoʊvərɪnˈfleɪtɪd/

+[adj] overinflated house prices."of a price or value"

+[adj] In recent weeks, public anger has been intensifying over Han's acceptance into MIT as there have been allegations that the high school senior has plagiarized and overinflated other credentials.

+"made to seem better, worse, more important, etc. than it really is" - exaggerated- "言过其实的"